-When should you see a dentist about a toothache immediately?
+When is there an urgent need to see a dentist about a toothache?

 You should see a dentist if: